 - 1. Collectors such as "Point of Use" collectors, close extraction weld fume collectors, spray finishing booths, stationary grinding tables, sanding booths, and integrated or machine-mounted collectors shall be permitted to be installed indoors provided that the installation is in accordance with the International Fire Code and NFPA 70. - 2.
-Collectors in independent exhaust systems handling combustible dusts shall be permitted to be installed indoors provided that such collectors are installed in compliance with the International Fire Code and ((NFPA 70)) the Seattle Electrical Code. - 511.1.2 Discharge pipe.
+Collectors in independent exhaust systems handling combustible dusts shall be permitted to be installed indoors provided that such collectors are installed in compliance with the International Fire Code and ((NFPA 70)) the Seattle Electrical Code.

+511.1.2 Discharge pipe.
 Discharge piping shall conform to the requirements for ducts, including clearances required for high-heat appliances, as contained in this code.
-A delivery pipe from a cyclone collector shall not convey refuse directly into the firebox of a boiler, furnace, Dutch oven, refuse burner, incinerator or other appliance. - 511.1.3 Conveying systems exhaust discharge.
+A delivery pipe from a cyclone collector shall not convey refuse directly into the firebox of a boiler, furnace, Dutch oven, refuse burner, incinerator or other appliance.

+511.1.3 Conveying systems exhaust discharge.
 An exhaust system shall discharge to the outside of the building either directly by flue or indirectly through the bin or vault into which the system discharges except where the contaminants have been removed.
-Exhaust system discharge shall be permitted to be recirculated provided that the solid particulate has been removed at a minimum efficiency of 99.9 percent at 10 microns (10.01 mm), vapor concentrations are less than 25 percent of the LFL, and approved equipment is used to monitor the vapor concentration. - 511.1.4 Spark protection.
-The outlet of an open-air exhaust terminal shall be protected with an approved metal or other noncombustible screen to prevent the entry of sparks. - 511.1.5 Explosion relief vents.
-A safety or explosion relief vent shall be provided on all systems that convey combustible refuse or stock of an explosive nature, in accordance with the requirements of the International Building Code. - 511.1.5.1 Screens.
-Where a screen is installed in a safety relief vent, the screen shall be attached so as to permit ready release under the explosion pressure. - 511.1.5.2 Hoods.
-The relief vent shall be provided with an approved noncombustible cowl or hood, or with a counterbalanced relief valve or cover arranged to prevent the escape of hazardous materials, gases or liquids. - 511.2 Exhaust outlets.
+Exhaust system discharge shall be permitted to be recirculated provided that the solid particulate has been removed at a minimum efficiency of 99.9 percent at 10 microns (10.01 mm), vapor concentrations are less than 25 percent of the LFL, and approved equipment is used to monitor the vapor concentration.

+511.1.4 Spark protection.
+The outlet of an open-air exhaust terminal shall be protected with an approved metal or other noncombustible screen to prevent the entry of sparks.

+511.1.5 Explosion control.
+Explosion control shall be provided in accordance with the requirements of the International Fire Code on all systems that convey combustible dust or combustible refuse or stock that produces combustible dusts in such a manner that the concentration and conditions could create a fire or explosion hazard.
+Determination of concentrations or conditions that are deemed to not create a fire or explosion hazard shall be based on a Dust Hazard Analysis prepared in accordance with Section 2203.2 of the International Fire Code.

+511.1.5.1 Screens.
+Where a screen is installed in a safety relief vent, the screen shall be attached so as to permit ready release under the explosion pressure.

+511.1.5.2 Hoods.
+The relief vent shall be provided with an approved noncombustible cowl or hood, or with a counterbalanced relief valve or cover arranged to prevent the escape of hazardous materials, gases or liquids.

+511.2 Exhaust outlets.
 Outlets for exhaust that exceed 600°F (315°C) shall be designed as a chimney in accordance with Table 511.2.

-TABLE 511.2 CONSTRUCTION, CLEARANCE AND TERMINATION REQUIREMENTS FOR SINGLE-WALL METAL CHIMNEYS

-MINIMUM THICKNESS TERMINATION CLEARANCE CHIMNEYS SERVING Walls Lining Above roof building within (feet) Combustible construction (inches) Noncombustible construction (inch) opening (feet) 10 25 50 Interior inst.
+CHIMNEYS SERVING MINIMUM THICKNESS TERMINATION CLEARANCE Walls (inch) Lining Above roof opening (feet) Above any part of building within (feet) Combustible construction (inches) Noncombustible construction 10 25 50 Interior inst.
 Exterior inst.
 Interior inst.
 Exterior inst.
-High-heat appliances (Over 2,000°F) ^a 0.127 (No. 10 MSG) 4-1/2" laid on 4-1/2" bed 20 20 See Note c Low-heat appliances (1,000°F normal operation) 0.127 (No. 10 MSG) none 3 2 18 6 Up to 18" diameter, 2" Over 18" diameter, 4" Medium-heat appliances (2,000°F maximum) ^b 0.127 (No. 10 MSG) Up to 18" dia.-2-1/ 2" Over 18"-4-1/2" On 4-1/2" bed 10 10 36 24
+High-heat appliances (Over 2,000°F) ^a 0.127 (No. 10 MSG) 4-1/2" laid on 4-1/2" bed 20 20 See Note c Low-heat appliances (1,000°F normal operation) 0.127 (No. 10 MSG) None 3 2 18 6 Up to 18" diameter, 2" Over 18" diameter, 4" Medium-heat appliances (2,000°F maximum) ^b 0.127 (No. 10 MSG) Up to 18" dia.- 2-1/2" Over 18"-4-1/2" on 4-1/2" bed 10 10 36 24 a.
+Lining shall extend from bottom to top of outlet.